 We understand insurance is complicated, so we try to help patients by billing private insurance, including Medicare and Medicaid for treatment and services we provide automatically, and by deducting payments we receive from them and applying negotiated discounts before sending patient bills.
 We also bill auto insurance companies covering charges for injuries due to auto accidents.

 Different plans have different coverage levels and co-pays, deductibles and co-insurance that patients are responsible for.
+It is also important to understand that services may be provided in the hospital by the facility as well as by other health care practitioners who may separately bill the patient.
 If you have questions about what your plan covers, contact your insurance company.
 To see a list of the health plans we are contracted with, click here.

 For a list of physician groups that we are contracted with that bill for their services separately from the hospital, click here.